 - The mobile station shall, after expiry of the TBF starting time, if present, act upon the uplink assignment received for that TBF;

 - The mobile station shall then switch to the assigned uplink PDCHs and begin to send RLC data blocks on the assigned PDCH(s).
-Neither the TLLI (in A/Gb mode) nor the G-RNTI (in Iu mode) shall be included in any of the uplink RLC data blocks in that case.
+Neither the TLLI (in A/Gb mode) nor the G-RNTI (in Iu mode) shall be included in any of the uplink RLC data blocks in that case;

+- A mobile station in EC operation, i.e. with a downlink TBF, shall release the downlink TBF at the establishment of the uplink TBF and stop timer T3192, if running.

 A mobile station that supports multiple TBF procedures shall act on the uplink assignment message as follows: